deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Kevin had almost been able to watch his face turn haggard as he received… whatever the bad news was.
 It had interrupted their conversation, so it had to be important.

 For a change, Moses had come to Kevin’s office rather than the other way round, and the difference was striking.
-Moses kept a small, Spartan office on the second floor that looked like it could have belonged to any high school principle or small-town lawyer.
+Moses kept a small, Spartan office on the second floor that looked like it could have belonged to any high-school principal or small-town lawyer.

 Kevin’s on the other hand was one of the executive offices on the top floor.
 It was twice as large, partitioned into two spaces dominated respectively by his desk and by a small conference table, and commanded a clear and even pretty view out over Little Italy and across the river into Iowa.
 He’d filled it with personal touches out of his own pocket—a model of BGEV-10, his going-away gift from Scotch Creek,  a signed selfie with Rylee Jackson and the Misfit trio.
 His pride and joy was a refurbished vintage vinyl jukebox, a Rock-Ola Comet 1438, and he’d loaded it with BB King, Stevie Ray Vaughan and a host of others.